Annual Call for Proposals

 WHAT IS ASTRONOMY FOR DEVELOPMENT ?

 At the OAD, we work towards development through astronomy-based interventions executed as IAU-OAD funded projects.
 Our development goals are framed by the United Nations Sustainable Development Goals (SDGs), which are a set of globally adopted priorities to end poverty, preserve the planet and promote peace and prosperity for all.
-Astronomy for Development or Astro4Dev, thus, has different objectives than the sole development or advancement of the field of astronomy itself.
+Astronomy for Development or Astro4Dev, thus, has different objectives than the sole development or advancement of the field of astronomy itself i.e. Astronomy for Development is different from the development of astronomy.

 Astronomy for Development, as the name implies, involves the fields of both astronomy and development.
-Thus, due consideration needs to be given to the guidance and involvement of experts in development and related fields.
-This is especially critical in our current time with the complex impacts of COVID-19.
+Thus, due consideration needs to be given to the guidance and involvement of experts from development and related fields.
+For example, if you are running an education-oriented intervention, we would expect you to include relevant education experts in your team.

 “Astronomy for Development is about PEOPLE, not the STARS”